Thursday, October 31, 2013

 In chapter four the author explores the code of love in art both royal and civil including the changes instituted in the royal art of the Amarna period.
 The pages are filled with black and white images of couples in allurance and sexual play.

-Here we have another series of coloured images of artifacts which demonstrate attitude of sexuality, particularly feminine eroticism.
+Here we have another series of colored images of artifacts which demonstrate an attitude of sexuality, particularly feminine eroticism.
 We are on to the senses and their effect on the attraction of mates and the power of music and dance.

 This section is filled with some of the most mysterious images of people dancing, from the Muu dancers and their unknown hand signals to musicians and dancers covered in vines.
 From the tomb of Niankhkhamun and Khnumhotep comes a bas relief of a flutist being directed by the gestures of his accompaniment as a chironome.

-Though black and white the images taken from tomb walls, temple walls and ostracan are unusual depictions much overlooked if not deliberately by the casual viewer to these monuments.
+Though black and white the images taken from tomb walls, temple walls, and ostraca are unusual depictions much overlooked if not deliberately by the casual viewer to these monuments.
 The chapter on medicine and sexuality included fascinating sections on gynecology and obstetrics, venereal diseases and sexual mutilation, all subjects never seen before by myself in my readings.

 The papyrus is in very bad condition and much of what can be gleaned from the papyrus comes from early researchers copies created when portions of the roll that are not visible today were still visible.
 On the verso of the papyrus is an inscription "Fan bearer to the right of the king (...), royal scribe, commander of the soldiers ", likely this person was an original owner of the document.